Araffe/vdc-networking-lab/readme.md

 The VM's IP address is expected to be 10.1.1.5 or 10.1.1.6 depending on the order in which the VM builds completed.

-**9)** While still logged in to OnPrem_VM, attempt to connect to the private IP address of the virtual machine within the Spoke 1 Vnet:
+**9)** While still logged in to OnPrem_VM1, attempt to connect to the private IP address of the virtual machine within the Spoke 1 Vnet:

 <pre lang="...">
 ssh labuser@10.1.1.5